The 10 Best Social Media Marketing Jobs

 The average salary is $50K+ a year and the number of jobs is minimal.
 Only 772 jobs were posted in the last 15 days on Indeed.

-Working as a social media manager remotely has several benefits and it’s a great way to gain experience by working with small-sized foreign companies.
+Working as a social media manager remotely has several benefits.
+Furthermore, it’s a great way to gain experience by working with small-sized foreign companies.

 10. Social Media Director